Happy Mother’s Day Messages, Greetings & Wishes

 Your Mother’s Day card should capture all your appreciation for your mother, wife, girlfriend, or grandma.
 (And if you do it right, you might even get Favorite Child status!)
 Here are some great ideas for writing and designing your card and some Mother’s Day gift suggestions.
 We even threw in some fun quotes about mothers you can share with your mom—or share with your social media world.

 Purchasing Pre-Made Cards

-Pre-made cards are perfect for a quick way to say “I love and appreciate you.”
-These cards come with a variety of messages that range from heart-warming to downright corny.
+Pre-made cards are perfect for saying, “I love and appreciate you.”
+These cards come with various messages ranging from heart-warming to downright corny.
 But don’t stop there—include your own personal note, too.
 Keep it short and sweet.
 Or look for a store-bought that’s blank on the inside.
 You’ll get a beautifully designed card and your own beautifully written message: the best of both worlds!

 Want a handcrafted card?
 Something extra funny?
 A unique card to one-up your sibling?
 You’ll find many options available on Etsy, with a huge array of one-of-a-kind cards your mom would love.

 Few things are more meaningful than something made with your own hands—and few people will appreciate them more than Mom!
 Don’t be afraid to break out construction paper and make some handmade cards yourself.
 Choose the design, material, and thickness of the card stock, then decide on the shape (Psst, heart- and flower-shaped cards look great and are easy peasy!)
 DIY cards are also great for kids because they can channel their creativity into a hands-on activity and learn to use glue, card stock, pictures, and a little love to make a card for Mom.

 If coming up with an original crafty idea isn't really your thing, there are plenty of templates online where you can download a card you like and customize it into something your mom would appreciate.